mrgnlabs/anchor-test-action/README.md

 # Anchor Test action
-Github action for running Anchor tests
+Github action for running Anchor tests for programs on the Solana blockchain

 ### Example action